Executive Social Presence as a GTM Pipeline Lever

 Executives will inevitably face the question: should I weigh in on controversial topics?
 The answer depends on the topic.

 Industry controversies (yes, usually).
-If there’s a debate happening in your industry — about pricing models, technology choices, market direction — your audience expects you to have an opinion.
+If there’s a debate happening in your industry, about pricing models, technology choices, market direction, your audience expects you to have an opinion.
 Staying silent on industry debates makes you invisible.
+In our survey, the executives whose content performed best were the ones who took clear positions on industry debates rather than sitting on the fence.

 Political and social issues (carefully).
 There’s no universal rule here.
-Some executives and brands take strong positions on social issues and it works for them.
-Others stay focused on professional topics.
 The deciding factors should be:

 - Is this an issue your company has a genuine, pre-existing position on?